 - Listen now or Download In Focus: The FASB Disclosure Framework Project Webcast

-Decisions Reached at the Last Meeting (December 14, 2016)The Board reviewed a summary of comments received on the proposed Accounting Standards Update, Notes to Financial Statements (Topic 235): Assessing Whether Disclosures Are Material, and the proposed amendments to FASB Concepts Statement, Conceptual Framework for Financial Reporting: Chapter 3—Qualitative Characteristics of Useful Financial Information.
+Decisions Reached at the Last Meeting (December 14, 2016)The Board reviewed a summary of comments received on the proposed Accounting Standards Update, Notes to Financial Statements (Topic 235): Assessing Whether Disclosures Are Material, and the proposed amendments to the FASB Concepts Statement, Conceptual Framework for Financial Reporting—Chapter 3: Qualitative Characteristics of Useful Financial Information.
 The Board also discussed the objectives for a public roundtable meeting on the disclosure framework.

 Tentative Board Decisions Reached to Date (as of December 14, 2016)Tentative Board Decisions Reached to Date

 *Next StepsOn June 6, 2017, the Board will meet with its Investor Advisory Committee to discuss the disclosure framework project.
 After that meeting, the staff will develop and present a plan for redeliberations.